0xbharath/hardware-hacking-for-software-folks/README.md

-# Hardware hacking for software folks - Resources
+# Hardware hacking for software folks

-Aggregated resources on hardware hacking/embeded device exploitation for software exploitation people.
+Aggregated resources on hardware hacking/embedded device exploitation for software exploitation people.

 **Feel free to make any additions that are you think will fit in this list**